 How it Works

-Our clients call our office in the morning between 9:00 and noon every weekday to place an “order” that they will pick up later on that same day, between 1:30 and 3:30.
+Our clients call our office in the morning between 9:00 and noon on a Monday or Friday to place an “order” that they will pick up later on that same day, between 1:30 and 3:30.
 New clients simply register with us by giving us their name and address and the last four digits of their Social Security number, and the same information for every member of their family, including the ages of their children.
 We ask for no financial information.